darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

  - The _reconstruct_ tab offers some tools to handle blown highlights in the image.

  - The _look_ tab contains the parameters of the mapping that is applied to the input parameters (defined in the scene tab).
 Notably, this part of the module applies an S-shaped parametric curve to enhance the contrast and remap the grey value to the middle grey of the display.
 This is similar to what the [_base curve_](./base-curve.md) and [_tone curve_](./tone-curve.md) modules do.
+As a general guideline, you want to increase the latitude as much as possible without clipping the extremes of the curve.

  - The _display_ tab defines the output settings required to map the transformed image to the display.
 In typical use cases, the parameters in this tab will rarely require adjustment.

  - The _options_ tab includes some additional settings and parameters.

+ - _filmic rgb_ tends tends to compress local contrast, so after you have set up _filmic rgb_ you may want to compensate for this using the [_local contrast_](local-contrast.md) module.
+You may also want to increase the saturation in the [_color balance_](color-balance.md) module, and maybe further adjusts the tones using [_tone equalizer_](tone-equalizer.md).

-The ranges of filmic rgb's sliders are limited to usual and safe values, but you can enter values outside of these limits by right-clicking and entering values with the keyboard.
+The ranges of _filmic rgb_'s sliders are limited to usual and safe values, but you can enter values outside of these limits by right-clicking and entering values with the keyboard.

 ---

-**Note:** Filmic rgb cannot be set with entirely neutral parameters (resulting in a "no-operation") -- as soon as the module is enabled, the image is always at least slightly affected.
+**Note:** _filmic rgb_ cannot be set with entirely neutral parameters (resulting in a "no-operation") -- as soon as the module is enabled, the image is always at least slightly affected.

 ---